-"I am committed to providing thoughtful and practical legal counsel to my clients and am dedicated to addressing their immediate need as well as becoming a trusted advisor for future matters."
+"I am committed to providing thoughtful and practical legal counsel to my clients by not only helping them solve any immediate legal issue, but also by forging a deeper relationship in order to become a trusted advisor for future matters."

 25 West Middle Lane